seud0nym/tch-gui-unhide/utilities/README.md

 When run with the -C option (which should be the only option), the scheduled job will be added if it does not already exist, or removed if it does exist in the schedule.
 By default, the backup will run every day at a random time between 2:00am and 5:00am.
 You can modify the schedule through the Management card in `tch-gui-unhide`, or by directly modifying the /etc/crontab/root file.

 ## mtd-restore
-Restores partitions from an attached USB device or SSHFS filesystem.
+Restores mtd or ubifs partitions from an attached USB device or SSHFS filesystem.
 Only changed partitions are restored (unless -s is specified).

 USB devices have priority over SSHFS filesystems.

+Due to the nature of the UBI filesystem, restores will fail unless the target partition is not mounted.
 ```
 Usage: ./mtd-restore [options] [partition ...]